betaglot/plantabeta/docs/dev/ElementsGraph.md

 - Use ArmFlag to reduce the risk of Falling.

 **Connects**
-- AbsorbMove allows smooth transitions between Moves.
+- AbsorbMoto allows smooth transitions between Motos.
-- Use ArmAbsorb to redirect Spade during SpadeMoves.
+- Use ArmAbsorb to redirect Spade during SpadeMotos.

 **Reduces Effort**
 - Remove Clothing Layer to reduce your body's need for sweat.